Basic Kettlebell Juggling – EXPLAINED

 Tags: clean, high pull, how to flip kettlebells, how to juggle kettlebells, kettlebell, kettlebell clean, kettlebell flip, kettlebell flipping, kettlebell high pull, kettlebell juggling, kettlebell snatch, kettlebell swing, snatch, swing

 This entry was posted on Saturday, November 10th, 2012 at 6:50 am and is filed under advanced kettlebell training feats, how to improve fitness and conditioning, how to lose fat improve fat loss, how to lose weight and get in better shape, kettlebell training, old strongman feats of strength, strength training muscle building workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson